GridGain-Demos/ignite-micronaut-demo/README.md

     docker run -p 8080:8080 --env igniteServerAddress=<YOUR_IP_ADDRESS>:10800 --name ignite-micronaut-app --network cluster_ignite_net ignite-micronaut-app
     ```

-The application will connect to the cluster using `<YOUR_IP_ADDRESS>:10800` endpoint and will be ready to process your
+The application will connect to the cluster using the `<YOUR_IP_ADDRESS>:10800` endpoint and will be ready to process your
 HTTP requests on port `8080`.

 ## Request Most Populated Cities

 With the application running, you can request a list of the most populated cities by opening the URL below in a browser or
-by connecting to it with `curl`:
+with `curl`:
 ```bash
 curl http://localhost:8080/cities?population=8000000
 ```

-The previous request returns all the cities with the population equal or bigger than 8 million.
+The previous request returns all the cities with the population equal to or bigger than 8 million.
 Micronaut intercepts this
 request and queries the Ignite cluster to prepare the response.
 Note, you can change
-the value of the `population` parameter to get cities with different population.
+the value of the `population` parameter to get cities with a different population.

 ## Terminate Demo